tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 There are multiple parts to this golden solution

 - The function signature. `def solve(grid: list[list[int]]) -> list[list[int]]:` Import statements are expected to be inside the function definition.
 - Observations.
-I intend the trivial observations to be listed earlier
+    I intend the trivial observations to be listed earlier.
+    I do not intend subsequent observations refute prior observations.
 - Procedure.
 What the code should do.
+    This should describe the overall approach to map the input to the output.
 - Code, probably with comments.
     Inner function definitions and import statements are allowed.
+    It is intended that the code follows the described procedure.
+    When writing code, the model is not supposed to discover whether the procedure is wrong.
 - Return statement `return result`

-You have
-Currently it seems that AI is able to solve LeetCode problems without thinking.
+Note that there is no thought process involved.
+The observations and the procedure is intended to be the thought process.

+Note that I do not leave space for the model to reflect on its own outputs.
+There is no "Wait, I might be wrong, the correct observation should be ...".
+This will mean that it is inevitable that the model can be wrong and is not able to fix its mistakes.
+However, there is also a check at the end where I will run the code to confirm if it is correct on the example test cases.
-Maybe not all the time, but at least 1 in 64 times of the times.
+I just need the model to be right in approximately 1 in 64 times.

-Why not thinking - I don't think I have enough GPUs.

-# Prompting
+## Prompting

 When I ask the LLM to generate the solution, I have a prompt.
 The prompt looks like this